Jacobi-Leo/TheEmacsLearningBlog/TeXEditing.md

 ===========================

 The most important thing I find today is that tool bar in Emacs is a very good component.
-It's too wrong to reject the utilization of mouse, and the cooperation of tool bar and mouse will extremely increase efficiency.
+It is too wrong to reject the utilization of mouse, and the cooperation of tool bar and mouse will extremely increase efficiency.

 AUCTeX is a tool that should be used together with tool bar.
 There are always